ankitpokhrel/jira-cli/README.md

 # List sprints in a table view
 $ jira sprint list --table

-# List issues in current active sprint
+# List issues in the current active sprint
 $ jira sprint list --current

-# List issues in current active sprint that are assigned to me
+# List issues in the current active sprint that are assigned to me
 $ jira sprint list --current -a$(jira me)

-# List issues in previous sprint
+# List issues in the previous sprint
 $ jira sprint list --prev

 # List issues in next planned sprint